Clements Worldwide

-Clements Worldwide, originally Clements & Company and later Clements International, is a global insurance company founded in 1947 and headquartered in Washington, D.C. with offices in London and Dubai.
-It provides international insurance to expatriates, international organizations, international schools, relief organizations, contractors and medical tourists.
+Clements Worldwide, originally Clements & Company and later Clements International, is a global insurance company founded in 1947 and headquartered in Washington, D.C., with offices in London and Dubai.
+Presently, the company provides international insurance for individuals and organizations with an emphasis on individual expatriates, international organizations, and global businesses.
 Clients include contractors serving in Iraq and Afghanistan.

 History

-Founded as a domestic insurance company, Clements & Company was established in 1947 by the husband and wife team of Robert S. Clements and M. Juanita Guess-Clements.
-The company found a niche serving clients in government.
-Later it moved to serving those in the United States Foreign Service, and in the late 1970s began focusing on expatriate clients.
-In 1991, Mike Judge was an intern at Clements and is said to have gotten the idea for "Beavis" at the exclusive annual holiday party.
-The name was changed to Clements International in 2001.
+The company was originally founded as Clements & Company in 1947 in Washington, D.C., by husband and wife Robert S. Clements and M. Juanita Guess-Clements.
+The company’s headquarters are in Washington, D.C., with additional offices located in London, Dubai, Dublin, Gibraltar, and Brussels.

-Cofounder Robert S. Clements died in 2007.
+In 2007, at age 89, co-founder Robert Clements died.
 The company joined the Council of Insurance Agents and Brokers (CIAB) in 2008.